somegreg89/proposal-to-solve-the-lack-of-financial-support-for-free-software/README.md

-# Proposal to solve the lack of financial support for free software
+# Proposal to solve the lack of financial support for free software / Propuesta para solucionar la falta de apoyo financiero al software libre

 ## English
 I have seen videos about how free software has a serious problem besides questionables user interfaces and that is funding.